xzyfer/us-travel-checklist/README.md

 **Also** please make my trip awesome by helping this go viral!

 **UPDATE** response has been awesome, thanks everyone.

-For pizza suggestions, [please see here](https://github.com/xzyfer/us-travel-checklist/issues/5).
-If a local gets shortlisted, lunch is on me!

-For taco suggestions, [please see here](https://github.com/xzyfer/us-travel-checklist/issues/13).
-If a local gets shortlisted, lunch is on me!

 ### TODO
 * Visit/tour the Google campus